-F. Disposal of Gauges/Radioactive Sealed Sources
+H. Disposal of Radioactive Sealed Sources

-Disposal or disposition of all gauges/radioactive sealed sources must be coordinated with and conducted by RLSS.
+Disposal or disposition of all radioactive sealed sources must be coordinated with and conducted by RLSS.

 VI.
 Emergency Procedures

 Radiation workers should familiarize themselves with the Emergency Procedures document posted in each laboratory approved for work with RAM.
 The Approval Safety Coordinator is the designated person, other than the Approval Holder, who can provide information about source use in the laboratory in case of an emergency.